-Unit 1 Unit 2 The aim of assessment in Unit 1 is to assess The aim of assessment in Unit 2 is to assess student understanding and application of course student understanding and application of course content.
-The format of the assessment will expose content.
-The format of the assessment will expose students to Unit 3 & 4 assessment types. students to Unit 3 & 4 assessment types.
-FA1 Performance Verbatim Theatre 20% FA3 Project-Practice-led Project 35% FA2 Project Dramatic Concept 20% FA4 Extended Response Exam 25%
+Unit 1 Unit 2 The aim of assessment in Unit 1 is to assess student understanding and application of concontent.
+The format of the assessment will e students to Unit 3 & 4 assessment types. urse The aim of assessment in Unit 2 is to asse student understanding and application of content.
+The format of the assessment will expose students to Unit 3 & 4 assessment ourse Formative internal assessment 1 (FIA1): Performance 20% Formative internal assessment 3 (FIA3): Integrated Project 35% Formative internal assessment 2 (FIA2): Composition 20% Formative internal assessment 4 (FIA4): External Exam 25%